calvinfeng/gonotebook/gitbook/websocket-server/05-02-project-chatroom.md

 ### Node Modules

-I am using babel and webpack for compiling the latest ES6/ES7 syntax into browser compatible version.
+I am using babel and webpack for compiling the latest ES6/ES7 syntax into a browser compatible version.
 I am also using `node-sass` for compiling `.scss` into `.css`.
 I make promise-based requests to server using `axios`.
 For the complete list of node modules, please look at the `package.json`.

 ### Build `index.js`